lutzSul/smartheating/README.md

 # smartheating
 Java-Interface to Uponor C-56 via KNX or M-76 via JSON API

-## API Interfacing
+## API Interface KNX

-1. Provides an API to access the C-56 device via KNX IP-Interface to:
+Provides an API to access the C-56 device via KNX IP-Interface to:

-1.1 return information when `/knx/{floor}/{roomnumber}/status` is called:
+1. return information when `/knx/{floor}/{roomnumber}/status` is called:
 ```
 {
     "targetHeatingCoolingState": INT,